realA10001986/Time-Circuits-Display/README.md

 #### Multiple i2c devices

-If going by the book, multiple i2c devices should be daisy chained; however, I had sensors and GPS receivers run in parallel without issues for months.
+If going by the book, multiple i2c devices should be daisy chained; however, I had sensors, speedo and GPS receivers run in parallel without issues for months.

 Note that you can only use one per device type (temperature/humidity sensor, light sensor, GPS receiver, Speedo display) at a time.